Santtu-Nyman/jsonl/README.md

-JSON library by Santtu Nyman.
+JSON library by Santtu S. Nyman.

 Cross-Platform C library without dependencies for parsing and modifying JSON text.
 This library does not use any OS services or runtime libraries.